2020 New York Jets season: Week 9: vs. New England Patriots

 After Sam Darnold suffered a shoulder injury, Joe Flacco would start for the New York Jets once again.
 Facing an injury-plagued New England Patriots team, the game was seen as a big chance for the Jets to get their first win of the season.
 Flacco threw touchdown passes to Breshad Perriman and Jamison Crowder, alongside two Sergio Castillo field goals to lead 20–10 at halftime.
 However, the Patriots rallied and in the final five minutes of the game, following a crucial interception by Joe Flacco, the Patriots were able to tie the game 27–27.
 As time expired, Nick Folk kicked the game winning field goal for the New England win.
-With the loss, the Jets started 0–9 for the first time in franchise history.
-They were also eliminated from AFC East division title contention for the 18th consecutive year.
+With the loss, the Jets started 0–9 for the first time in franchise history while losing their 9th consecutive game to the Patriots since 2015.
+They were also eliminated from AFC East division title contention for the eighteenth consecutive season.

 Week 11: at Los Angeles Chargers

-The Jets started 0-10 for the first time in franchise history.
+The Jets started 0–10 for the first time in franchise history.
 With this loss, along with the Colts beating the Packers, the Jets became the first team to be eliminated from playoff contention.
+It also secured a full decade without postseason football for the Jets.
+The longest since the 1970's.

 Week 12: vs. Miami Dolphins

-The Jets started 0-11 for the first time in franchise history, and their only score in the entire game came from a field goal put up in the first quarter by Sergio Castillo.
+The Jets started 0–11 for the first time in franchise history, and their only score in the entire game came from a field goal put up in the first quarter by Sergio Castillo.